 • E.On - E.On have a scheme called Energy Shift.
 They will email eligible customers about the scheme.

-• Equiwatt - Equiwatt have a scheme called powerDOWN and provide an app to optimise savings.
+• Equiwatt - Equiwatt have a scheme called powerSmart and provide an app to optimise savings.
 Users are rewarded with points.

-• Flexitricity - Operate Demand side response for industrial and commercial customers.
+• Flexitricity - Operate a Demand Flexibility Service for industrial and commercial customers.

 • Good Energy - have a scheme called Power Pause.
 Customers can join the scheme through their website.